 If you have any further questions, please contact your Training Programme Director, or Training Programme Administrator in the first instance.
 You should already be in contact with them regarding your rotations.

-We wish you all the best with your GP Training and look forward to seeing you at IMG Induction.
+We wish you all the best with your GP Training.